restarian/bracket_print/docs/specification/unit_test_output.md

       * √ when parsing the nodejs path module

+  * Using stop further progression methodology for dependencies in: function_serialization.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

+    * Serializes functions

+      * √ serializes functions correctly using compression level 5

+      * √ serializes functions correctly using compression level 5 and the shift_function_body option

+      * √ serializes functions correctly using compression level 4

+      * √ serializes functions correctly using compression level 4 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 3

+      * √ serializes functions correctly using compression level 3 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 2

+      * √ serializes functions correctly using compression level 2 with the shift_function_body option set

+      * √ serializes functions correctly using compression level 1

+      * √ serializes functions correctly using compression level 1 with the shift_function_body option set

+      * √ serializes functions within prototypes with various compression levels and options

+      * √ serializes objects Object.prototype __proto__ chains

+  * Using stop further progression methodology for dependencies in: initialization.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

     * the constructor

       * √ makes an instance of itself

       * √ makes an instance of itself after command calls

       * √ makes a new instances of itself when chained to a rooted print object

+  * Using stop further progression methodology for dependencies in: log_level.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

-  * The log_level optionlog_level.js
+    * The log_level option

       * parses the value set to the log_level property and convertes it to the appropriate value.

         * √ when set with a string of dashes and commas

         * √ when set with an Array value

       * parses the value set to the log_level property and convertes it to the appropriate value

         * √ log_level controls the print commands

+  * Using stop further progression methodology for dependencies in: option_handling.js

+    * Checking for dependencies..

+      * √ r_js in the system as a program

-  * the options - option_handling.js
+    * the options mechanism

       * √ works with the prototype as default options in the expected way

       * √ setting Print prototype value to true

       * √ create the desired prototype chain and utilize redundancy

       * √ the log_title, log_title_stamp and auto_hyphen_title options operate together as expected

       * √ store and transfers the log_title in many ways

       * √ The log level property is parsed and assigned the proper value

       * √ quoting can be changed and is used properly

       * √ enumerate_all option has desire effect

       * √ max_character setting is adhered to

       * √ utilize the depth_limit

       * √ setting Print prototype value to false

       * √ create the desired prototype chain and utilize redundancy

       * √ the log_title, log_title_stamp and auto_hyphen_title options operate together as expected

       * √ store and transfers the log_title in many ways

       * √ The log level property is parsed and assigned the proper value

       * √ quoting can be changed and is used properly

       * √ enumerate_all option has desire effect

       * √ max_character setting is adhered to

       * √ utilize the depth_limit

+  * Using stop further progression methodology for dependencies in: storage_and_mapping.js

+    * Checking for dependencies..

+      * √ requirejs in the system as a program

+      * √ r_js in the system as a command line program

+      * √ r_js will build the program

+      * √ r_js will build the program using the UMD rjs build

-  * Internal storage mapping mechinism - storage_and_mapping.js
+    * Internal storage mapping mechinism

       * √ has the proper style_map value

       * √ returns a null error message when incorrect style map values are used

       * √ returns an error message when incorrect style map values are used

+      * √ returns an error message when incorrect style map values are used 2

       * √ returns the proper current_format and currentTheme value

       * √ returns the proper current_format and currentTheme value with the import_theme_from value set in the style map

       * √ returns an error message when incorrect style map theme values are used

       * √ returns an error message when incorrect style map theme values are used

-  * 50 passing
+  * 72 passing

 ### ---------- End of unit testing ----------